Gilad Atzmon: Musical mastery

-Atzmon "One of the finest alto players around", while the Guardian, in reviewing The Whistle Blower (2015), called Atzmon "a gifted jazz musician to his core".
+Activism-influenced music

+The Birmingham Post wrote that, "overriding the considerable instrumental technique of all involved, it is the intense beliefs and emotions they summon up and communicate that make this band's music so special" referring to Atzmon's incorporation of political and activist quotes in the Ensemble's performances.
+The Manchester Evening News said of Refuge (2007), "The individuality of the music is extraordinary.
+No one is more willing to serve his music with raw political passion", while the BBC said "...the OHE is finding its voice in an increasingly subtle blend of East and West, that's brutal and beautiful".

+Lewis described Atzmon's comedy klezmer project, Artie Fishel and the Promised Band (2006), as "a clumsy satire on what (Atzmon) regards as the artificial nature of Jewish identity politics" and felt that "trenchant politics often sit uneasily alongside music, particularly when that music is instrumental".
+The Telegraph said, "on the level of technical skill with alto and soprano saxes and clarinet, Atzmon is a real master" while describing Atzmon as "an angry man".

 Writings

 Views

 Atzmon has defined himself variously as "not a Jew anymore.
-I indeed despise the Jew in me (whatever is left)", a "proud self-hating Jew" in the style of Otto Weininger, "a Jew who hates Judaism", and as "a Hebrew-speaking Palestinian".
+I indeed despise the Jew in me (whatever is left)", a "proud self-hating Jew" (saying, "I celebrate my hatred towards everything I represent") in the style of Otto Weininger, "a Jew who hates Judaism", and as "a Hebrew-speaking Palestinian".

 He has said: "I don't write about politics, I write about ethics.
 I write about Identity.
 I write a lot about the Jewish Question – because I was born in the Jew-land, and my whole process in maturing into an adult was involved with the realisation that my people are living on stolen land".
-Atzmon has said that his experience in the military of "my people destroying other people left a big scar" and led to his decision that he was deluded about Zionism.
 Atzmon has compared "the Jewish Ideology" to that of the Nazis and has described Israel's policy toward the Palestinians as genocide.
 He has condemned "Jewishness" as "very much a supremacist, racist tendency", but has also stated that "I don't have anything against Jews in particular and you won't find that in my writings".
-Regarding the one-state solution, Atzmon concedes that such a state probably would be controlled by Islamists, but says, "That's their business".
+Regarding the one-state solution, Atzmon concedes that such a state probably would be controlled by Islam, but says, "That's their business".